Blockchainpartner/scaling-hackathon-backend/readme.md

 >------------------
 >
 >### 5 - Proving i'm IN !
 >In order to prove that I am in this registry, we will use the second Cairo Program (the one with the following hash: `0x505ae0c3821ab690edb0fe45a63615f3600e168f3e60da824af1f28df54ecb1`).
-The idea is to prove that from my address and my secret (I am the only one to know theses informations), I can retrieve one of the entry on the registry.
+The idea is to prove that from my address and my secret (I am the only one to know theses information), I can retrieve one of the entry on the registry.
->In order to do that we will need a new input file with my `secret`, my `addresse`, and the public registry of all the addresses registered.
+>In order to do that we will need a new input file with my `secret`, my `address`, and the public registry of all the addresses registered.
 >Let's say my address is `0x9E63B020ae098E73cF201EE1357EDc72DFEaA518`.
 With the table above, we can retrieve my secret, aka `3262016890316122496475965907754361478299744245975029426120053541882877319917`.
-Obviously, theses informations are here only for the purpose of this example.
+Obviously, theses information are here only for the purpose of this example.
 >```json
 >{
 >	"secret": "3262016890316122496475965907754361478299744245975029426120053541882877319917",